tluongpillar/pep8radius_test/README.md

 It can be nice to pipe the diff to [cdiff](https://pypi.python.org/pypi/cdiff) (which makes diffs easier to look at):

-example
+Example
 -------
-pep8radius master --diff --no-color | cdiff --side-by-side
+`pep8radius master --diff --no-color | cdiff --side-by-side`
 ![pep8radius example](pep8radius_example.png)